TinaTheDev91/Logo-Generator/README.md

 Thank you to my instructor Suarav for teaching us OOP fundamentals.

-Thank you to my tutor, Jossy Olea with the assistance in debugging my code.
+Thank you to my tutor, Jossy Olea for assistance with getting my code started.